breez/breez-sdk-docs/src/notifications/register_webhook.md

 </section>
 </custom-tabs>

-Now when the NDS receives a POST request for this webhook URL, it will forward the request data via push notification to the applications Service Extension (iOS) or Foreground Service (Android) to be handled by the [Notification Plugin](setup_plugin.md).
+When the NDS receives a POST request for the registered webhook URL, it will forward the request data via push notification to the applications Service Extension (iOS) or Foreground Service (Android) to be handled by the [Notification Plugin](setup_plugin.md).